cloudflare/stpyv8/README.md

 generated using Github Actions and multiple platforms and Python versions are already supported, with others planned for the future.

-Be aware that boost-python and some other boost dependencies are needed.
+Be aware that boost-python and some other boost dependencies are needed (see later for details).
 Most Linux distributions and MacOS provide easy to install Boost packages and this is the suggested way to install the library.

 Each zip file contains the ICU data file icudtl.dat and the wheel itself.
 First of all you should copy icudtl.data to the STPyV8 ICU data folder (Linux: /usr/share/stpyv8, MacOS: